- Crown Prince Nguyen Phuc Vinh Thuy ascends to the throne of Vietnam. He will be their last monarch of that country.

-- Gertrude Ederly becomes the first woman to swim the English Channel from France to England.
+- Gertrude Ederle is the first woman to swim the English Channel from France to England.

 Thomas A. Livesley, an internationally prominent hop grower, created two of Salem's most admired structures.
 One is our only skyscraper, the 11 story First National Bank Building built this year on State Street downtown, The Capitol Tower, often called the “Livesley Building", the other is the former Livesley family home, "Mahonia Hall", built in 1924 on Lincoln Street in Fairmount Hills, It was once considered "out in the country" as a 1958 photograph shows.
 In the next year, Thomas Livesley will become Salem's "Good Roads Mayor".
 His priorities included bridge, street, alley and sidewalk improvements.
 Other major projects included expanding fire protection, new playgrounds, the Salem Airport, streetlights and traffic signals.
 His repeated efforts to establish a city council-manager form of government would be successful in 1947, the year of his death.